 This product contains a range of nutritious and easily digested instant cereals.
-It comes in several variants- wheat and milk, maize and milk, 3 cereal mix, mixed fruits and so on.
-Cerelac is safe for infants from 6 months and above.
+It comes in several variants- wheat and milk, maize and milk, 3 cereal mix, mixed fruits, and so on.
+Furthermore, cerelac is safe for infants from 6 months and above.

-A standard 400g pack of Nestle Cerelac supplies your baby with calcium, zinc, sugar, potassium and essential vitamins.
+Ingredients: A standard 400g pack of Nestle Cerelac supplies your baby with calcium, zinc, sugar, potassium, and essential vitamins.
 Although it doesn’t contain gluten, you should watch out for any sign of milk/lactose intolerance.

 Although you should note that this is not a substitute for breast milk, it can come in handy as a reliable source of baby nourishment.

 Ingredients: This meal is fortified with vitamins, calcium, folic acid, and zinc.
 Furthermore, it contains wheat, corn, and rice which are all necessary for your baby’s nutrition and healthy development.

 Price: A 400g pack costs an average of N3500 in most shops around you.

 This is good for infants because it is gluten-free.

 Ingredients: It contains no preservatives, colors, or artificial flavors.
 It provides iron and is free of fat, dairy, cholesterol, and sodium.
 In addition, this cereal contains no sugar or salt.